Blazemeter/taurus/site/dat/docs/Reporting.md

 ```

 ## BlazeMeter Sense Reporting
-It is possible to integrate Taurus with BlazeMeter Sense service.
-BlazeMeter Sense is the service for storing and
+It is possible to integrate Taurus with [BlazeMeter Sense](https://sense.blazemeter.com/).
+BlazeMeter Sense is the
-analysing performance test results.
-It provides highly detailed and interactive graphs and reports.
+service for storing and analysing performance test results.
+It provides highly detailed and interactive graphs and
+reports.

 Example of usage:
 ```yaml